Skip to content

 What are rare earths and critical metals?

 What exactly is behind the terms rare earths or critical metals?
-In the next two sections, I would like to look at the topic of rare earths and critical metals in more detail.
+In the next two sections, I would like to look at the topic of rare earths or critical metals in more detail.

 Rare earths, sometimes referred to as rare earth metals, are arguably some of the most important raw materials in the modern world.
-The 17 elements that belong to the rare earths are exceptional metals that occur naturally in minerals.
-I have put together a brief overview of all 17 rare earth elements below:
+The 17 elements that make up the rare earths are exceptional metals that occur naturally in minerals.
+Below I have compiled a small overview of all 17 rare earths:

 NameAbbreviationDiscovery Year